ocornut/imgui/extra_fonts/README.txt

  REMAPPING CODEPOINTS
 ---------------------------------

  All your strings needs to use UTF-8 encoding.
-Specifying literal in your source code using a local code page (such as CP-923 for Japanese CP-1251 for Cyrillic) will NOT work!
+Specifying literal in your source code using a local code page (such as CP-923 for Japanese, or CP-1251 for Cyrillic) will NOT work!
  In C++11 you can encode a string literal in UTF-8 by using the u8"hello" syntax.
-Otherwise you can convert yourself to UTF-8 or load text data from file already saved as UTF-8.
+Otherwise you can convert yourself to UTF-8 or load text data from file already saved as UTF-8. e.g.
+      u8"hello"
+      u8"こんにちは"
- You can also try to remap your local codepage characters to their Unicode codepoint using font->AddRemapChar(), but international users may have problems reading/editing your source code.
+ You may also try to remap your local codepage characters to their Unicode codepoint using font->AddRemapChar(), but international users may have problems reading/editing your source code.

 ---------------------------------
  EMBEDDING FONT IN SOURCE CODE
 ---------------------------------

- Compile and use 'binary_to_compressed_c.cpp' to create a compressed C style array.
+ Compile and use 'binary_to_compressed_c.cpp' to create a compressed C style array that you can embed in source code.
  See the documentation in binary_to_compressed_c.cpp for instruction on how to use the tool.
+ You may find a precompiled version binary_to_compressed_c.exe for Windows instead of demo binaries package (see README).
+ The tool optionally used Base85 encoding to reduce the size of _source code_ but the read-only arrays will be about 20% bigger.

  Then load the font with:

    ImFont* font = io.Fonts->AddFontFromMemoryCompressedTTF(compressed_data, compressed_data_size, size_pixels, ...);